Albion VCTs – hero 2021

 NAV and cumulative dividends per share over five years (p)

 Source: Morningstar.
 Past performance is no guide to the future.
 Dividends are variable and not guaranteed.
-The bar chart shows net asset value and cumulative dividends per share for the period 31/12/2016 – 31/12/2022.
+The bar chart shows net asset value and cumulative dividends per share for the period 31/12/2019 – 30/06/2025.

 Dividend payments in the calendar year

-Average dividend yield (% of NAV) history
+Dividend yield history (% of starting NAV)

-AAVC AADV AAEV AATG CRWN KAY
+AAEV AATG CRWN

 Source: Morningstar.
-Average dividend yields are based on the dividends paid over the period divided by the monthly average NAV of the VCT over the same period.
-Past performance is not a guide to the future.
+Dividend yields are based on the dividends paid over the period divided by the starting NAV of the VCT in each period.
+Past performance is no guide to the future.

 Dividend Reinvestment Scheme (DRIS)

-The VCTs operate a dividend investment scheme that allows shareholders to reinvest future cash dividend payments in new shares if desired.
+The VCTs operate a dividend reinvestment scheme that allows shareholders to reinvest future cash dividend payments in new shares if desired.
 As these are new shares they should be eligible for tax relief (you will need to claim this on your tax return or directly with HMRC) and the shares will count towards the VCT annual subscription limit.

 Share buy-back policy